Rothschild & Co

-Rothschild & Co is a multinational investment bank and financial services company, and the flagship of the Rothschild banking group controlled by the French and British branches of the Rothschild family.
+Rothschild & Co SCA is a multinational private and alternative assets investor, headquartered in Paris, France and London, United Kingdom.
+It is the flagship of the Rothschild banking group controlled by the French and British branches of the Rothschild family.

 The banking business of the firm covers the areas of investment banking, restructuring, corporate banking, private equity, asset management, and private banking.
 It is also known to serve as the advisor and lender to governments and major corporations.
 In addition, the firm has its own investment account in private equity.

-Rothschild's financial advisory division is known to serve British nobility as well as the British Royal Family.
+Rothschild's financial advisory division is known to serve British nobility as well as the British royal family.
 Past chairman Sir Evelyn Robert de Rothschild was the personal financial advisor of Queen Elizabeth II, and she knighted him in 1989 for his services to banking and finance.

 History

 Rothschild & Co is the result of a merger between the French and British houses of Rothschild, each with individual but intertwined histories.